groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/pdf.md

 title: Convert PDF files
 linkTitle: PDFs
 weight: 10
-description: "This article demonstrates how to convert PDF to Word, Excel, PowerPoint, image and other formats with GroupDocs.Conversion for .NET."
+description: "This article demonstrates how to convert PDF to Word, Excel, PowerPoint, HTML, image and other formats with GroupDocs.Conversion for .NET."
-keywords: Convert from PDF, Convert to PDF, Convert to PDF/A
+keywords: Convert from PDF, Convert to PDF, Convert to PDF/A, Convert PDF to HTML
 productName: GroupDocs.Conversion for .NET
 toc: True
 structuredData: